%dw 2.0

 value_to_update

-represents the original value that is going to be updated. -
+represents the original value to update. -

 update_expression